 But all sporting legends share one common attribute: they fundamentally transform the way we perceive the game.
 We remember Bobby Fischer not for the number of championships he had won, but for the flamboyant chessplay he had fashioned.
 Sachin’s demolition of Akhthar and Warne comes to mind far more vividly than any of his statistics.
 We celebrate Messi’s mazy runs, not his Ballon D’Or awards.
 That’s my idea of sporting greatness.
 Long after their accomplishments are forgotten, long after their trophies are buried under dust, their legacy still remains fresh in our collective memory.

 For more than a decade now, Roger and Rafa have come to represent everything we love in sport— precision and power, elegance and aggression, artistry and industry.
 One moved around the court with effortless grace, the other chased the ball like a cheetah after a gazelle.
 They consistently pushed the boundaries of tennis, challenging the limits of what is deemed possible.
-With them, the ridiculous became the routine and it seemed as if their era dominance would last forever.
+With them, the ridiculous became the routine and it seemed as if their era of dominance would last forever.

 It’s been 11 years since that breathtaking final at the 2008 Wimbledon.
 The game ebbed and flowed for 4 hours and 48 minutes, leaving the spectators gasping for breath, their eyes swinging from side to side, with the precision of a pendulum clock.
 As if nature felt left out of this grand drama, it forced its hand.
 At 5-4 in the third set, as dark clouds gathered above the centre court, Roger and Rafa had to leave.
 The crowd buried their heads in their hands, unsure of whether the players would come back.
-Challenging every shred of doubt— and nature itself— they re-emerge to put on a show that is remembered for ages.
-That game is now widely regarded as the greatest match of all time in the history of tennis.
+Challenging every shred of doubt— and nature itself— they re-emerge to put on a show that is now widely regarded as the greatest match of all time in the history of tennis.

 But sport can be an unforgiving spectacle, reducing even the invincibles to mere shadows of their formal selves.
 As Federer and Nadal aged, their reflexes dithered.
 Federer’s backhand began to lose its sting, and sometimes Nadal would give up the chase far too easily, making both of them look agonizingly ordinary.
 With each unforced error, every passing match, the decline looked inevitable.